nwg-piotr/sgtk-menu/README.md

 file.
 Use `sgtk-menu -f -af <custom_menu_file>` to append your custom menu.
 Copy and edit the default `appendix` file (in the same location).

+## Installation

+For now the only available package is [sgtk-menu]https://aur.archlinux.org/packages/sgtk-menu [AUR] for Arch linux.
+However, you may simply clone the repository and launch the `menu.py` file, instead of `sgtk-menu` command.

 ## Dependencies
 - sway or i3
 - gtk3